elaineyang7/react-recipes/README.md

-# Getting Started with Create React App
+# Recipe App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A React recipe app.

+## Technologies
+Project is created with:
+* React

 ## Available Scripts